Ontario Provincial Police: Ground

-The OPP has approximately 4,271 cruisers in service across the province as of 2020.
-Officers mainly patrol using all-wheel drive versions of the Ford Taurus Police Interceptor, Ford Explorer Police Utility, Ford F-150 Police Responder, Dodge Charger Pursuit, Dodge Durango Special Service Package, Chevrolet Silverado and Chevrolet Tahoe for front line patrol.
+The OPP has approximately 5,200 cruisers in service across the province according to the 2023 Annual Report.
+Officers mainly patrol using all-wheel drive versions of the Ford Taurus Police Interceptor, Ford Explorer Police Utility, Ford F-150 Police Responder, Dodge Charger Pursuit, Dodge Durango Special Service Package, Chevrolet Silverado, Chevrolet Tahoe, and Ram 2500 Power Wagon for frontline patrol.
 For specialized roles, a variety of vehicles are used, such as the Chevrolet Suburban, Ford F250 Super Duty, and the Cambli International Thunder 1 armoured rescue vehicles used by the Tactics and Rescue Unit, as well as an International-based truck used by the Highway Safety Division and Mobile Support Units.
 Previously, models of the Ford Crown Victoria and Chevrolet Impala were used.

+During the 2022-23 fiscal year, the OPP engaged in a proof-of-concept program in East Region which included the deployment and implementation of In-Car Camera Systems which includes an integrated Automatic Licence Plate Recognition (ALPR) technology.
+In March 2023, the OPP completed a provincial implementation of In-Car Camera systems with integrated ALPR into over 1,300 frontline vehicles across all regions of the province.

 Historically, from 1941 to 1989, the OPP livery was black and white.
 In 1989, in response to manufacturers no longer offering dual tone vehicles, the OPP switched to an all-white livery with blue and gold striping.
 Vehicles of this era were equipped with Federal Signal's Vector light bars with integrated traffic advisers.
 In 2007, the OPP announced that it would return to a black and white colour scheme.
 The colour scheme is accomplished with the use of vinyl wraps during in-house vehicle outfitting.
 The change was implemented starting in March 2007 and was completed in 2009.
 Vehicles of this era had detachment markings on the rear quarter panel and used Federal Signal Arjent S2 light bars.
 Current vehicles have eschewed the detachment markings and are equipped with Whelen Legacy light bars.
 Unmarked vehicles are generally white, black, grey or dark blue.
 All marked cruisers are equipped with pushbars, also generally have black steel rims, and spotlights mounted on the driver side.
 Licence plates on the cruisers are generally the standard Ontario licence plates with a special validation sticker denoting permanent registration.